Confirmed Reservation Definition

 Create a clear cancellation policy that allows you to keep the deposit or take payment in the event that a customer cancels his or her reservation with little or no notice.
 Also, the policy should include clear descriptions of situations in which your restaurant has the right to cancel the reservation without breaching the contract, such as if the customer is behaving aggressively.
 Make sure your customers are aware of your cancellation policy when they are making a reservation and agree to comply with its terms.

 If you need help understanding the confirmed reservation definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.